AdobeAtAdobe/aem-spa-example/README.md

 This is live code that is being on the AdobeAtAdobe External Teamsite to help refine the patten and improve the concept.

+Prerequisites
+1. sighlty support
+2. 6.0 with mobile application support

+This has only been tested with 6.1 at this point.

 I will be adding a link to the slide share from the talk once its been posted.